gbif/hp-gb32/programme.md

 ### Wednesday, 2 October 2024 (in person or virtual attendance)
 **Symposium: Using GBIF to mainstream biodiversity in governments, the private sector and society**
-Time: TBC
+Time: 09:30-17:30
-Venue: Campus de Vairão
+Venue: Campus de Vairão, Auditório CIBIO

 *The symposium is open to Governing Board delegates, GBIF committee members and and invited observers as well as the public.
 There may be an option to attend the Symposium virtually.
 More information about the Symposium will be available shortly.*